Wellbeing Groups (Chiltern & South Bucks)

 The social aspects of the groups are as important as the activities and enable people to try new things in a supportive environment with others who have had similar experiences.
 All standard materials and resources are provided.

-Members Social and Wellbeing Groups at Sun House, Chesham – Monday (12-3pm) and Friday (11-2pm)
+Members Social, Wellbeing and Art Groups at Sun House, Chesham – Mondays and Fridays

-Our groups provide social stimulation and activities for Buckinghamshire Mind service users offering a safe, comfortable and relaxed environment to socialise, share experiences and receive support.
+Our groups provide social stimulation and activities for Buckinghamshire Mind service users, offering them a safe, comfortable and relaxed environment to socialise, share experiences and receive support.

 The groups are primarily intended for people with more severe and long standing mental health issues who need structure and support in order to stay well.

-We have something different on the agenda each week, including things like:
+We have something different on the agenda each week incorporating the 5 ways to wellbeing and including things like: